 Aviation Cultures is a series of conferences where researchers and practitioners come together to share their knowledge and ideas about flight, and its place in history and society.
 To understand what kinds of things Aviation Cultures is about, read more about our history, and you can also look at what we discussed in past conferences!

-Next, 27-28 Feb, 2026, is ‘Print the Legend‘.
+Next, on 27-28 February 2026, is ‘Print the Legend‘.
 A look at the changes in aviation biography from the old ‘Boy’s Own’ to more detailed and tougher modern ‘warts and all’ biographies.
 As well as some famous names profiled by current authors, there will be other aspects of aviation storytelling examined!

 The Spotlights are free and online.
 With topic experts on aviation writing, you don’t want to miss them!
 Stay tuned for details, experts, and maybe YOU can contribute too?